kiba/Writings/fac/chp7_a_new_kingdom.md

 Anyway, Rin, ever mindful of domestic needs, brought out the entire clothes departments, furnitures, everything you need to make a human comfortable.

+We are also now connected to the cross continental transmit system as a side effect of embassies being set up.

 **Day 180**

 We have a very nice dinner with some of the delegations before they left.